“Get a little sunshine!” “Open a window, it’s too dark in here!” “Why do you keep it so dark in here? Turn on some lights!”

 Cognitive behavioral therapy has been a successful treatment for migraines simply because it teaches the patient how to manage their triggers.
 It does not advise cutting out the triggers completely.

 The good news is, you don’t have to venture out with no protection at all.
-You do have options – healthier options for products and methods that are better and more effective for migraine patients.
+You do have options – healthier options for products and methods that are better and more effective for managing the impact of light.

 Better options for light sensitive migraine relief.